 - Cilantro (coriander)

-Those of you new to green smoothies/ juices should start off with greens with a mild taste, such as collard greens and spring greens.
-Mustard greens and dandelion greens have stronger taste, as do herbs such as mint and parsley.
+If you’re new to green smoothies, start off with greens with a mild flavor.
+Spinach, baby greens, and spring greens fit the bill.
+Mustard greens, kale and dandelion greens have stronger taste, as do herbs such as mint and parsley.
 You can add these to your green drink once you are accustomed to the taste.